Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Methods

 \subsection{Literature Selection}

 One researcher (JB) manually removed duplicate papers with the assistance of the referencing software \emph{EndNote X9}.
 Two researchers (JB, KA) then independently screened articles for inclusion in two stages, the first based on title and abstract, the second based on full text.
-Disagreements were discussed and arbitrated by a third researcher (NR).
+Disagreements were discussed and arbitrated by a third researcher (NR or NMO).
 Trials in WHO-ICTRP do not have associated abstracts, so for these studies, only titles were available for initial screening.

 The inclusion criteria required that research evaluated the use of at least one AI approach to make diagnostic or prognostic inferences on human histopathology images from suspected or confirmed cases of ovarian cancer.
 Studies were only included where AI methods were applied directly to the digital pathology images, or to features which were automatically extracted from the images.
-Fundamental tasks such as segmentation and cell counting were considered to be diagnostic tasks because these could be used by pathologists for computer-assisted diagnosis.
+Fundamental tasks, such as segmentation and cell counting, were included as these could be used by pathologists for computer-aided diagnosis.
 Only conventional light microscopy images were considered, with other imaging modalities, such as fluorescence and hyperspectral imaging, excluded.
 Publications which did not include primary research were excluded (such as review papers).
 Non-English language articles and research where a full version of the manuscript was not accessible were excluded.

+A model in an included study was considered to be a \emph{model of interest} if it met the same inclusion criteria.
+Where multiple models were compared against the same outcome, the model of interest was taken to be the newly proposed model, with the best performing model during validation taken if this was unclear.
+If multiple model outcomes were assessed in the same study, a model of interest was taken for each model outcome, regardless of any similarity in modelling approaches.
+The same model outcome at different levels of precision (e.g. patch-level, slide-level, patient-level) were not considered to be different model outcomes.
+Models didn't need to be entirely independent, for example, the output of one model of interest could have been used as the input of another model of interest on the condition that model performance was separately evaluated for each model.